What is Epinephrine?

 Does epinephrine increase blood pressure?

-Epinephrine does raise blood pressure, but only temporarily.
+Epinephrine constricts blood vessels, which can increase blood pressure.
+But this is only temporary.
 The effects normally wear off after about 30 minutes.

 People diagnosed with heart disease should talk with their doctor about the potential impact epinephrine may have on their condition.
 If a person with heart disease experiences life-threatening anaphylaxis, epinephrine should still be given.